OhyaLab/MorphoNet/README.md

 Even though morphological data are available for 1,112 essential and 4,704 nonessential mutants in this database, the constructed networks include only a subset of these genes (513 essential and 2,911 nonessential), rather than the full datasets.
 This restriction arises from the requirement for detectable morphological defects and the availability of functional annotations.
 Networks only include mutants with significant morphological phenotypes and genes annotated with GO terms.
 Further details on network construction can be found in the referenced studies.

+MorphoNet source code is released under the MIT License.
+Associated datasets and documentation are provided for academic research and should be cited according to the accompanying manuscript and data-use notes.

 # Running MorphoNet
 MorphoNet was tested with Python 3.12.10.
 Exact package versions are provided in `requirements.txt`.
 Download the Windows executable package from the [Releases](https://github.com/OhyaLab/MorphoNet/releases) page.